C24Be/AS_Network_List/README.md

-# AS Prefixes List Script
+# AS Network List

 ## Description

-* This Python script retrieves and prints the prefixes announced by a specified Autonomous System (AS).
-It uses the RIPE Stat Data API to fetch the data.
+This Python script retrieves and prints the network prefixes announced by a specified Autonomous System (AS).
+It leverages the RIPE Stat Data API to fetch the data.

-* Tested only on MacOS and Linux :)
+**Note:** This script has been tested on MacOS and Linux.

+## Prerequisites

+- Python 3: You can download it from the [official website](https://www.python.org/downloads/).

 ## Installation

-1. Make sure you have Python 3 installed.
-You can download it from the [official website](https://www.python.org/downloads/).

-2. Clone this repository:
+1. Clone this repository:

     ```bash
     git clone https://github.com/C24Be/AS_Network_List.git
     ```

-3. Navigate to the repository folder:
+2. Navigate to the repository folder:

     ```bash
     cd AS_Network_List
     ```

-4. Install requirements:
+3. Install the required Python packages:

     ```bash
     ./requirements.sh